tulimid1/tulimid1.github.io/readME.md

 ## Interests

+Nerd Duncan:

 * Human behavior
-* Data analysis and statistics
+* Data analysis, statistics, and mathematics
-* Creative and clever solutions to seemingly impossible problems
+* Creating creative and clever solutions to seemingly impossible problems
-* Nature, pickles, Alaska
+* Mother Nature

+Hungry Duncan:

+* caprese salad, ramen, wine
+* sushi, pizza, chicken wings
+* jerk chicken, pho bo, pesto

+Old Duncan:

 * Retirement plan: part time professor at community college and part time horse farrier

 ## Quotes I live by

 * I have never met a problem I couldn't figure out, only problems that I ran out of time with.
+* The best way to succeed is to fail.
 * There's no rest for the wicked.
 * Time heals all wounds.
 * This too shall pass.